sam-goodwin/punchcard/docs/4-shapes.md

 });
 ```

-This Topic's Shape is encoded in the type:
+This Topic's Shape is encoded in its type definition:

 ```ts
 SNS.Topic<StructType<{